 We follow the Come and See Programme for Religious Education in our school from Nursery through to Year 6.
 Please see timetable below in documents section.

 Throughout the year we also study other faiths.
 We are very fortunate to have close links with our local Islamic School for Girls who help us to learn about the Islamic faith by allowing us to visit their school.
+In year 3 the children visit the Jewish museum in Cheetham Hill to learn about Judaism.
+We also visit the Sikh and Buddhist centres in Chorlton.

 We feel it is important to give the children an experience and understanding of other faiths to help them understand the importance of our multi-cultural society.